kkuivenhoven/Skate-App/README.md

  Kendra Kuivenhoven

 ## Overview:
 This app allows users to document and rate skate spots in urban and rural areas.
 Users will also be able to rate and see other ratings of documented skate spots.
+Users can also follow and unfollow other users.
+Users can sort through the ratings and view the highest rated skate spots and lowest rated skate spots.

 ## Gems Used:
 * bootstrap-sass